Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 Note about freight forwarder:

-We should note that most shipping steps are not done by the seller or the buyer but by a freight forwarder.
-However, depending on the trade terms, the buyer or seller must find and pay a freight forwarder.
+We should note that most shipping steps are not performed by the seller or the Buyer, but rather by a freight forwarder.
+However, depending on the trade terms, the Buyer or seller must find and pay a freight forwarder.

 Trade terms defined